Al Sharpton set to take stage at Tulsa's Juneteenth celebration

 The Rev. Al Sharpton has been receiving death threats since his arrival in Tulsa, according to organizers of the Tulsa Juneteenth event.

-Sharpton is scheduled to deliver the keynote address at the event, beginning at 7 p.m.
+Sharpton is scheduled to deliver the keynote address at the Juneteenth event, beginning at 7 p.m.

 Tiffany Crutcher, one of the organizers of this year’s event, said Sharpton is “very concerned.
 He really doesn’t want to come out of his trailer.
 His phone has been inundated with threatening calls.
 But we are not going to let hate, and threats, bigotry and racism deter us,” she said.